caproto/caproto/doc/source/command-line-client.rst

     --format FORMAT       Python format string.
 Available tokens are {pv_name}
                             and {response}.
 Additionally, if this data type includes time, {timestamp} and usages like
                             {timestamp:%Y-%m-%d %H:%M:%S} are supported.
-Format
+If the
-                            string is ignored if --terse or --wide options are selected.
+                            format string is specified, --terse and --wide options have no effect on the output formatting.
     --timeout TIMEOUT, -w TIMEOUT
                             Timeout ('wait') in seconds for server responses.
     --notify, -c          This is a vestigial argument that now has no effect in